aildnont/HIFIS-model/README.md

    past predictions.
 Ensure the function you wish to execute is uncommented.
    1. You can call `results = predict_and_explain_set(data_path=None,
-      save_results=True, give_explanations=True)`, which will preprocess
+      save_results=True, give_explanations=True,
-      raw client data, run prediction for all clients, and run LIME to explain these predictions.
-Results will be saved in a .csv file, which will be located in _results/predictions/_, and will be called _predictionsyyyymmdd-hhmmss.csv_, where yyyymmdd-hhmmss is
+      include_feat_values=True)`, which will preprocess raw client data, run prediction for all clients, and run LIME to explain these predictions.
+Results will be saved in a .csv file, which will be located in _results/predictions/_, and will be called _predictionsyyyymmdd-hhmmss.csv_, where yyyymmdd-hhmmss is the
-      the current time.
+      current time.
    2. You can call `trending_prediction(data_path=None)`, which will produce predictions and explanations in the same method as described in (i), but will include timestamps for when the